AdobeDocs/workfront.it-IT/help/quicksilver/administration-and-setup/customize-workfront/use-layout-templates/customize-object-headers.md

    <!--when this will be possible for more than 3 objects, at production, make this more general: update the sentence above to say "select an object you want to customize in the Customize what users see drop-down menu). -->

-1. Nella sezione [!UICONTROL Campi intestazione], passare il puntatore del mouse sui campi visualizzati ed effettuare una delle operazioni seguenti:
+1. Nella sezione [!UICONTROL Campi intestazione], passa il puntatore del mouse sui campi correnti ed effettua una delle seguenti operazioni:
    * Fai clic sull&#39;icona **x** per rimuovere un campo

      Oppure